Frequently Asked Questions

 Once we receive your Common Application, you will receive an email confirmation with instructons on how to log into your MyRIC portal to view your application status.
 All required materials must be received before a decision can be made.
 Decisions are made on a rolling basis.
 You will be notified by mail shortly after a decision is made.
 Please know we can not release admisisons decisions over the phone.

-Each applicant receives careful consideration, including an individual review of your application, essay, high school record, GPA/rank in class, school counselor recommendation, SAT/ACT scores, and activities in and out of school.
+Each applicant receives careful consideration, including an individual review of your application, essay, high school record, GPA/rank in class, school counselor recommendation, and activities in and out of school.
 By submitting your Common Application, you affirm that the information you have provided is both complete and accurate.
-We believe that your high school record (including level and types of courses taken and rank in class) gives us the best indication of your potential for success at Rhode Island College.
+We believe that your high school record (including level and types of courses taken) gives us the best indication of your potential for success at Rhode Island College.
 Students must send an official copy of their high school transcript, including senior courses.
 For others, we may request mid-year grades before making a decision.

 We expect students to have completed a full college preparatory program of at least 18 required units (courses) including the following: 4 units of English, 3 units of mathematics (Algebra I, II, and Geometry), 2 units of laboratory science, 2 units of the same foreign language, 2 units of history or social science, 5 additional academic units from the arts, mathematics, language, social sciences, science.

 For traditional freshman applicants, interviews are not required.
 Students are welcome to request an interview to discuss their application.
 We may invite you for an interview if we have questions about your application.
 Interviews are required for nontraditional programs such as Performance Based Admission (PBA) and may be required for the Preparatory Enrollment Program (PEP).